 Introduction.

 Physics is something that has always inspired me ever since I had any idea of what it was.
-When I was in high school, I wanted to become an astrophysicist, which obviously didn’t happen once I realized the number of math courses required beyond Calculus 3, partial differential calculus, integral calculus, etc (I got up to Calc 2 then I changed my career plans as it was getting too difficult).
+When I was in high school, I wanted to become an astrophysicist, which obviously didn’t happen once I realized the number of math courses required beyond including Calculus 3, partial differential calculus, integral calculus, etc (I got up to Calc 2 then I changed my career plans as it was getting too difficult).
 Advanced math is essential for any physics major; in order to truly understand complex concepts in physics and to expand on them, the language of math is the best way we know.
 Math is said to be the language of the universe.
-That is where theoretical physics comes into play, which I introduced last week.
+That is where theoretical physics comes into play, which I discussed last week.

-First though, I have to mention a major physics issue and some of the things that theoretical physicists, including Einstein, have been stuck on since the 1940’s.
+First though, I have to mention a major physics issue and some things that theoretical physicists, including Einstein, have been stuck on since the 1940’s.
 That is necessary to understand where physics stands and how physicists are trying to overcome that.
 In the process, Jim Gates came across something mind-boggling.

 Quantum Physics & Gravity

 Quantum physics is the study of atoms and much smaller particles.
 These particles include protons, neutrons, electronics, neutrinos, photons, muons (sub-atomic particles), many others.
-Most of them cannot be represented or drawn relative to other atoms since they are simply much much smaller so the best and most practical way to represent them is through mathematical equations.
+Most of them cannot be represented or drawn relative to other atoms since they are simply much, much smaller, so the best and most practical way to represent them is through mathematical equations.

 As far as the theoretical physics aspect goes..
 Everything in nature, including virtual computer bits, can be represented using math.
-That is the work of a theoretical physicist, named Jim Gates from University of Maryland, in the Theory of Everything discussion.
+That is the work of a theoretical physicist named Jim Gates from University of Maryland, in the Theory of Everything discussion.

-Before I get more into the work that Gates does, it is important to first introduce the biggest question that physics currently faces as without understanding that, things become confusing.
-So, there are 4 forces total in physics that governs everything in nature – gravity, electromagnetism, strong nuclear force, and weak nuclear force (you learn that in High School physics class).
+Before I get more into the work that Gates does, it is important to first introduce the biggest question that physics currently faces, as without understanding that, things become confusing.
+So, there are 4 forces total in physics that govern everything in nature – gravity, electromagnetism, strong nuclear force, and weak nuclear force (you learn that in High School physics class).
 The issue starts when you mix the forces together from a theoretical perspective.

 Albert Einstein spent last 20 years of his life trying to combine his theory of relativity with quantum physics, along with other modern day theoretical physicists like Stephen Hawking and another lesser-known physicist Edward Witten.
 Einstein wasn’t able to do it in 20 years so perhaps it will take somebody smarter than Einstein to do it.

-One of the ideas that attempt to solve that is something called ‘string theory’.
+One idea that attempts to solve that is something called ‘string theory’.
 The notion is that every particle is composed of extremely tiny subatomic particles called strings.
 These strings constantly vibrate – some vibrate more than others while some vibrate less so they would essentially have different frequencies (I’m not sure if physicists call it frequency or something else).
 From the differences in how they vibrate, you get differences in characteristics and behavior.
-At one of those frequencies you get a hypothesized subatomic particle called ‘Graviton’ that gives you gravity.
+At one of those frequencies, you get a hypothesized subatomic particle called ‘Graviton’ that gives you gravity.
 Nobody yet knows if graviton exists.
 It makes sense for such a particle to exist because gravity always attracts and the more mass there is, the stronger the gravitational attraction becomes.
-Maybe it’s all governed by a particle like Graviton and more gravitons means stronger gravitational attraction?
+Maybe it’s all governed by a particle like graviton and more gravitons means stronger gravitational attraction?

 That’s the issue of quantum gravity in a nutshell and the story of where string theory fits into all this.
 The goal of string theory is to solve that issue.